 - You will still need to pay for your appointment but the full charge should be reduced automatically by your doctor's surgery so that you benefit from the grant.

 - If you have been asked to pay for your consultation in full, you may still be able to claim your grant if it is within 6 months of your appointment.
-Please keep your doctor's receipt and have a look at the Health Benefit Medical Consultation Grants leaflet (HB2) which is available to download from this page.
-More detailed information about this benefit can also be found in that leaflet.
+Please keep your doctor's receipt and call the Travel Grants and Health Benefits helpline on 732510 if you require further information.

 Sickness and injury benefits

 - If you aren't able to work because of a physical or mental health illness, you may be able to claim sickness benefit.
 To receive sickness benefit you must be unable to work for at least 4 days and meet certain rules about the payment of contributions.

 - Hopefully any sickness will only last for a short period, but if you are still unable to work after 6 months, you may receive incapacity benefit instead.
 Incapacity benefit is paid at a different rate to sickness benefit.

 - To make a claim for sickness benefit you will need to submit a medical certificate which will be supplied by your doctor or medical professional if they feel you are unable to work.
 The medical certificate should be sent into Social Security within 28 days - this is your claim for sickness benefit.
 If your claim is received late you may lose some or all of the benefit.